Shannon, Quebec

-Shannon is a city in Quebec, Canada, along the Jacques-Cartier River northwest of Quebec City.
+Shannon is a city in Quebec, Canada, and is along the Jacques-Cartier River northwest of Quebec City.

-It was formed in December 1946 when it separated from the territory of Sainte-Catherine-de-Fossambault, following protests of this part of the population against the municipal taxes.
-The community was founded by Irish immigrants and once contained a substantial English-speaking population, though today it is chiefly French-speaking.
+It was formed in December 1946, when it separated from the territory of Sainte-Catherine-de-Fossambault, following protests of this part of the population against the municipal taxes.
+The community was founded by Irish immigrants and once contained a substantial English-speaking population though it is today chiefly French-speaking.
 Its longtime principal economic activity was the exploitation of wood bound for the shipyards of Quebec.
 The town is located near CFB Valcartier, an important Canadian military base.

 History

 The area was first settled in the 19th century, by mostly Irish immigrants.
 The place may have been named after a prominent settler family, as religious records indicated the death of a certain Richard Shannon in 1831 and Simon Shannon the next year.
-Further impetus to its development came around 1850 when the timber industry began and in 1860 when a sawmill was built.
-Around 1861, about two thirds of the population was Irish, and by 1900, half the population.
+Further impetus to its development came around 1850, when the timber industry began, and in 1860, when a sawmill was built.
+Around 1861, about two thirds of the population was Irish and by 1900 half of the population.

 In 1905, the Shannon Post Office opened.
 In 1914, part of Shannon's territory was expropriated to enlarge the Valcartier military base.

-In 1947, the Municipality of Shannon was officially established when it separated from the Parish Municipality of Sainte-Catherine-de-Fossambault.
+In 1947, the Municipality of Shannon was officially established, when it separated from the Parish Municipality of Sainte-Catherine-de-Fossambault.
+It changed statutes in 2017 to become a city.